Skip to main contentIBM Quantum Documentation Preview

 Use within Docker

-A dockerfile is included in the addon repository which can be used to build a docker image.
-There is also a compose.yaml file which allows you to use the Docker image with the following commands
+The dockerfile included in the addon repository can be used to build a Docker image.
+The included compose.yaml file allows you to use the Docker image with the following commands.

 git clone git@github.com:Qiskit/qiskit-addon-cutting.git